bioimagebook/bioimagebook.github.io/_sources/chapters/2-processing/2-point_operations/imagej.md

 ## The Image Calculator

-{menuselection}`Process --> Math --> Image Calculator...` is used to combine two images in various ways.
+{menuselection}`Process --> Image Calculator...` is used to combine two images in various ways.
 It is one of ImageJ's most indispensable commands.

 ```{figure} images/points-image-calculator.png